 Anwar Salah, co-owner of al-Baqiee travel agency in Baghdad, said his company used to run more than 13 trips a day by SUVs shuttling passengers between Baghdad and the Jordanian capital, Amman.

 Now people avoid the highway, which runs near the flashpoint Anbar cities of Fallujah and Ramadi, fearing militant checkpoints or clashes.
 So his firm is down to one trip every other day, and profits have plunged by 90 percent, he said.

 "Most of the drivers who used to work for me are now either jobless or working in other professions," he said.
 "We are part of the country's miserable situation."

-Militants, many of from the al-Qaida-breakaway group Islamic State in Iraq and the Levant, overran Fallujah and parts of Anbar's capital, Ramadi, at the beginning of the year, taking advantage of tensions between the Sunni community, which dominates Anbar, and the Shiite-led central government.
+Militants, mostly from the al-Qaida-breakaway group Islamic State in Iraq and the Levant, overran Fallujah and parts of Anbar's capital, Ramadi, at the beginning of the year, taking advantage of tensions between the Sunni community, which dominates Anbar, and the Shiite-led central government.

 Since then, government forces backed by Sunni tribal fighters opposed to al-Qaida have battled the militants with little success.
-The forces encircle Fallujah, but it remains completely under militants' control.
-In Ramadi, where militants control several districts, the fighting swings to and fro: Government forces may retake an area during the day, only to lose it again by nightfall or within days.
+The forces have encircled Fallujah, but it remains completely under militants' control.
+In Ramadi, where militants control several districts, the fighting swings to and fro — government forces may retake an area during the day, only to lose it again by nightfall or within days.

 The violence has uprooted around 75,000 families from their homes, according to United Nations figures.